 Breast exam - It is recommended that healthy women between the ages of 25 and 39 should receive a clinical breast exam every 1 to 3 years.
 From age 40 and up, they should upgrade from physical exams to mammograms and receive one every 1 to 2 years.

 Pap smear - It is a common misconception that Pap smears and pelvic exams are the same things.
-These are different procedures that inform doctors on different things.
+These are different procedures that inform doctors about different things.
 A Pap smear is primarily used for the detection of cervical cancer.
-From ages 21 to 29 it is recommended you have a pap smear every 3 years.
+From ages 21 to 29 it is recommended you have a pap smear every three years.
 If you have an abnormal pap smear, you may be asked to return more frequently.
-As you grow older, your risk of cervical cancer decreases, and by age 30 many women will only need one every 5 years.
+As you grow older, your risk of cervical cancer decreases, and by age 30 many women will only need one every five years.
 If there have been no abnormalities by age 65, you can likely stop having them entirely.